 In a 1999 study of patients with low back pain, gait abnormalities were detected in all patients.
 Eighty-four percent of the patients studied experienced improvement with the use of custom foot orthotics.
 All of the study participants had not responded to standard treatments which had included spinal manipulation, physical therapy, therapeutic injections and/or surgery.
 1Dannenber, Guiliano.
 1999.
 Journal of the American Podiatric Medical Association.

 Leg length discrepancy (LLD) is a problem we commonly see that causes back and hip pain.
 Depending on the problem, treatment may be as simple as a lift or may require an orthosis.
-Patients that overpronate or supinate usually have an excessive internal and external rotation of the hip.
+Patients that overpronate or supinate usually have an excessive internal or external rotation of the hip.